 Sporting thrills in Salzburger Land are not only provided by fast descents, but also by other attractions:

-Fancy a skiing holiday in Salzburger Land?
+Fancy a ski holiday in Salzburger Land?